jbreckmckye/nortis/blog/README.md

 way it had been done back in the 90s.
 So it would be modern toolchains and open source libraries, but C all the way through.

-I decided to break the project down into three steps:

-1. Create a prototype in a high level language
-2. Port the code into C for a desktop game
-3. Pick a PSX toolchain, and port to PlayStation

 The game needed to be something 2D that could be prototyped in a couple of days.
 I settled for a Tetris clone - I figured that would be complex _enough_ to experience what I wanted to experience.

 ## Prototyping in a high level language

+The first step was to build a basic prototype in a language I already knew.
+This would help me nail down the design.
+Once I had the skeleton of the game, my thinking went, I could translate this into C.

 (Picture)

-Prototyping in a familiar language would allow me to quickly iterate my design.
-I chose JavaScript: it's simple, easy to debug, and has the HTML5 `<canvas>` graphics API.
+For this I chose JavaScript: it's simple, concise, easy to debug, and sports the HTML5 `<canvas>` graphics API.

+At the same time, I was wary that more high-level JavaScript features would be difficult to port into C. Anything using classes or closures would need to be completely rewritten, so, I was very careful to restrict myself to a simple, procedural subset of JS.

 The game came together fast and I had fun tweaking its mechanics.
-At the same time, I was wary that I'd struggle to port the code into C if I used too many high-level language features like object orientation or functional programming.
-So I restricted myself to a very simple, procedural style that would carry across well.
+But I had really barely begun.

-## Learning C
+## Learning C!

 I really had an ulterior motive taking on this project: it was an excuse to finally learn C. The language loomed large in my mind and I'd begun to develop an inferiority complex over not knowing it.

 C has an intimidating reputation and I feared horror stories of dangling pointers, misaligned reads and the dreaded `segmentation fault`.
-More precisely: I was worried that if I tried to learn C, and failed, I'd discover that I wasn't actually a very good programmer after all.
+More precisely: I was worried that if I tried to learn C, and failed, I'd discover that I wasn't actually a good programmer after all.

 To keep things simple I decided I'd use [SDL2](http://www.libsdl.org/) to handle the input and graphics, and compile for MacOS to keep debugging as quick as possible.

-MacOS ships with a workable C toolchain and memory leak analysis.
+## Porting to desktop

 Despite my fears, I found C incredibly fun.
 Very quickly it 'clicked' for me.
 You start from very simple primitives - structs, chars, functions - and build them up into layers of abstraction to eventually find yourself in an entire